-- 1. Open the Database Tool (GuiDBEdit Tool) (see sk13009). - 2.
-In the top left pane, go to Table > Other > dlp\data\tbl. - 3.
-In the top right pane, click dlp\general\settings\object. - 4.
+- 1. Connect with Database Tool (GuiDBEdit Tool) to the Management Server. - 2.
+In the top left pane, go to Table > Other > dlp_data_tbl. - 3.
+In the top right pane, click dlp_general_settings_object. - 4.
 In the bottom pane, in the Field Name column, scroll down to the notification object.